Lenovo Yoga C930 review: power house and entertainment machine

 The Lenovo Yoga C930 comes in a gray packaging with Yoga lettering and a Lenovo logo in a stylish neon blue.
 If you lift the lid, you have to open two wings again to see the device, which is supplied in a synthetic fiber cover.
 Two boxes were placed underneath to keep the USB-C charger (65 watts) and several instructions.

-Windows runs on the C930, so the initial setup is basically self-explanatory – as you know from the operating system.
-You log into your accounts, set a password and optionally store a fingerprint and agree to the terms of use.
-There's more to it than that Prodon't cess.
-Should take about a quarter to half an hour if all goes smoothly.
+The C930 runs Windows, so the initial setup is basically self-explanatory - as you would expect from an operating system.
+You log into your accounts, set a password and optionally enter a fingerprint and agree to the terms of use.
+That's all there is to the process.
+Should take about a quarter to half an hour if everything goes smoothly.

 However, I would have liked to have Office 365 pre-installed, as that would have saved a lot of time during further setup.